 On September 16, 2014, the Company filed a voluntary petition for relief under chapter 11 of Title 11 of the United States Code (the "Bankruptcy Code") in the Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court"), chapter 11 Case Number 14-12623 (SHL).
-In 2015, the Company operated its business as a "debtor-in-possession" in accordance with the applicable provisions of the Bankruptcy Code.
+As such, the Company operated its business as a "debtor-in-possession" in accordance with the applicable provisions of the Bankruptcy Code.
 On December 15, 2015, we filed a Plan of Reorganization with the Bankruptcy Court.
-Subsequent to the initial filing, amendments have been made to the Plan of Reorganization (as amended, the "POR").
-The POR, which was confirmed by the Bankruptcy Court and became effective on April 12, 2016, includes new employment agreements for the named executive officers.
-The compensation provided for in the new employment agreements is consistent with our overall compensation policies as expressed herein.
-The Compensation Committee has considered factors associated with SIGA's chapter 11 case, as well as factors associated with the Company's litigation with PharmAthene, Inc. ("PharmAthene"), in its determinations.
+Subsequent to the initial filing, amendments were filed to the Plan of Reorganization (as amended, the "POR").
+The POR was confirmed by the Bankruptcy Court and became effective on April 12, 2016.
+The POR included new employment agreements for the Named Executive Officers who were employed by the Company as of the effective date of the POR.
+The compensation provided in these employment agreements, as well as employment agreements put in place subsequent to the conformation of the POR, is consistent with our overall compensation policies as expressed herein.
+In its determinations for the performance years 2014 to 2016 (time period corresponding with the chapter 11 case), the Compensation Committee considered factors associated with SIGA's chapter 11 case, including activities related to the implementation of the POR and activities related to the satisfaction of the PharmAthene litigation claim.